Animal-Computer Interaction Laboratory

 - Developing user-centred approaches, including theories and methods, to inform the design of technology intended for animals, regarding animal users as legitimate stakeholders and design contributors throughout all the phases of the design process and beyond.

-Through our research we endeavour to develop ACI as a discipline and to make a difference in the real world, and we believe that applied research is the best way of achieving both.
+Through our work we endeavour to develop ACI as a discipline and to make a difference in the real world, and we believe that applied research is the best way of achieving both.
 Therefore our research program comprises a series of applied projects, which tackle a variety of real life problems from a range of theoretical and methodological perspectives.
-We are especially interested in the methodological challenges and innovation opportunities that arise in extending the boundaries of interaction design beyond human animals.
-We are equally interested in the potential that this emerging discipline has to contribute to human and animal wellbeing, social inclusion, interspecies cooperation and environmental restoration.
+We are especially interested in the design, methodological and ethical research challenges and innovation opportunities that arise in extending the boundaries of interaction design beyond human animals; and we are committed to demonstrating the potential that this emerging discipline has to contribute to human and animal wellbeing, social inclusion, interspecies cooperation and environmental restoration.